digitalocean/k8s-adoption-journey/docs/02-development/tilt-remote.md

 This section will show you how to do remote development using [Tilt](https://tilt.dev/).
 It is very similar to the local development guide, the only difference being you will work directly on the remote Kubernetes cluster created in the [Set up DOKS](setup-doks.md) section.
 Application changes and reloading will happen as well on the remote development cluster.

-Next, you will use Tilt to deploy the [microservices-demo](https://github.com/digitalocean/kubernetes-sample-apps/tree/master/microservices-demo) application on your remote Kubernetes cluster used as a development environment.
+Next, you will use Tilt to deploy the [online boutique](https://github.com/digitalocean/kubernetes-sample-apps/tree/master/microservices-demo) sample application to your development DOKS cluster.

 ## Prerequisites